iraklisPapadopoulos/iraklisPapadopoulos.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='#'>Biostatistician</a>.
-Biostatistics and Research Method Center - Public Health Department, Liège University, 4000 Liège, Belgium
+Biostatistics and Research Method Center - Public Health Department, Liège University, Belgium

 profile:
   align: right